justinlietz93/Prometheus_Void-Dynamics_Model/papers/pre-prints/RD_Methods_QA/rd_methods_QA.md

 3. QA invariant (no figures in RD packaging)
 - The on-site invariant is used solely as a per-node QA drift gate in RD pipelines.
 Figures are intentionally omitted here.
 - Acceptance (double precision RK4): $\max_t|Q(t)-Q(0)| \le 10^{-8}$ at $dt\approx 10^{-3}$; convergence slope $p\approx 4\pm 0.4$ with fit $R^2\ge 0.98$ on a $dt$ sweep.
 - Use the validator to produce audit logs when needed.
-Numerical caveat: at extremely small step sizes, ΔQ approaches machine precision and the observed slope p from a log–log fit can degrade; evaluate gates in the truncation‑dominated regime (moderate dt).
+Numerical caveat: at extremely small step sizes, ΔQ approaches machine precision and the observed slope p from a log–log fit can degrade; evaluate gates in the truncation-dominated regime (moderate dt).
 Proof and figures: see [logarithmic_constant_of_motion.md](./logarithmic_constant_of_motion.md).
 ```
-python derivation/code/physics/conservation_law/qfum_validate.py \
+python derivation/code/physics/conservation_law/qVDM_validate.py \
   --r 0.15 --u 0.25 --W0 0.12 0.62 --T 40 \
   --dt 0.002 0.001 0.0005 --solver rk4
 ```